johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-12-27-azure-container-apps-build-and-deploy-with-bicep-and-github-actions/index.md

 ### The node container app

 We're going to create a single container app for our node web application.
-This is configured like so:
+This is configured with these parameters:

 ```bicep
 param nodeImage string